paultopia/math4ls/probability.md

 The classic example to understand the reasoning behind the expanded multiplication rule is drawing cards.
 If you draw cards from a normal deck and don't put them back, then the probability of the first card being a heart is just 13/52 = 1/4.
 What's the probability of drawing a second heart?

 We can actually imagine the probability of drawing a heart given that you've already drawn a heart as a totally independent event.
 To think that way, imagine that the first event never happened, and that we just happened to come into the world with a deck of cards with 51 cards in it, 12 of which were hearts.
 Then what's the probability of drawing two hearts in a row?
-Easy: 1/4 * 12/51.^[There's a deep conceptual idea here.
-The probability of an event A and the probability of some other event B conditional on A are independent, because whether or not A happens can't affect the probability of B happening given that A has happened.
-(NOTE TO SELF: take the trouble to prove this??)]
+Easy: 1/4 * 12/51.

+There's actually an important insight here.
+Intuitively, the probability of an event A and the probability of some other event B conditional on A are independent, because whether or not A happens can't affect the probability of B happening given that A has happened.
+Put differently, we can't double-count the effect of A's happening on B.

 We can also chain this rule, i.e.:

-$P(A \cap B \cap C) = P(A)P(B | A)P(C | A \cap B)$
+$P(A \cap B \cap C) = P(A)P(B | A)P(C | (A \cap B))$

 Think about the probability of drawing a third heart in a row.
+And then a fourth, and so on.

-# A Collection of Mistakes
+# A Collection of Common Mistakes

-There are a bunch of really classic errors that people make with probability.
+There are a bunch of frequent errors that people make with probability.
 Don't make them.

 ## Ignoring Base Rates

 The first mistake is just not getting the whole Bayes thing, like, at all.
-Consider this classic example.
+Consider this classic example:

 Suppose there's a medical test for some disease, and let's say that it has a 95% accuracy rate.
 To be more precise, let's say that 95% of the time it says what it should say, given the state of the world: if a patient has the disease, 95% of the time it returns a positive result; if the patient does not have the disease, 95% of the time it returns a negative result.^[Statistical lingo you might see floating around: a Type I error is a "false positive," i.e., if the machine sees someone without the disease and returns a positive result; a Type II error is a "false negative," i.e., if the machine sees someone with the disease and returns a negative result.
 For simplicity, we're assuming here that the test has identical Type I and Type II error rates.]

 Imagine you're a doctor, and you administer that test to a patient.
-It reads positive. *Are you justified in concluding that there's a 95% chance they have the disease?*  The answer is "no, not without first taking into account the base rate of disease in the population" but this is an incredibly common mistake; people sometimes make incredibly consequential decisions based on this blunder.
+It reads positive. *Are you justified in concluding that there's a 95% chance they have the disease?*  The answer is "no, not without first taking into account what proportion of people have the disease ('the base rate')."

 Let's work through this problem.
 We can do it in two ways.
 Both ways require making an assumption about the base rate of the disease in the population.
 So let's suppose that 2% of the people in the population have the disease.

-Ok, first we'll do it a simple and intuitive way.
+First we'll talk through it using our intuitions.
 Suppose we test 1000 people.
 20 of them will have the disease.
-Of those, the machine will correctly identify 19, so it'll return 19 positive results and 1 negative results.
+Of those, the machine will correctly identify 19, so it'll return 19 positive results and 1 negative result.
 980 of our 1000 people will *not* have the disease, but our 95% accuracy machine will only identify 931 of those correctly: it'll return 931 negative results and 49 positive results.

 So out of our 1000 people, we'll get a total of 68 positive results.
 Of those results, only 19 of the people will have the disease.
 That's only about 28% (after some rounding)!
-So you can only conclude that an individual person has a 28 chance of having the disease, not a 95% chance.
+So you can only conclude that an individual person has a 28% chance of having the disease, not a 95% chance.

 Ok, let's do this a bit more formally using Bayes' Rule.
 This will require some thinking.
 We want to know the probability of the patient having the disease, given that s/he tested positive.
 We know the probability of the patient testing positive, given that s/he has the disease (.95), and we know the base rate probability of the patient having the disease (.02), but we seem to be missing a term in our equation: we don't know the base rate probability of getting a positive result on the test.
 Or do we?

+Well, actually, we can calculate it simply by exhaustively describing the possible states of the world.
+After all, we know that a patient can only have or not-have the disease.
+Therefore, we know (by the addition rule) that the probability of the test being positive is just the sum of the probability of the two mutually exclusive states of affairs in which it can be positive:

+$P((Positive | Disease) \cap Disease) + P((Positive | Healthy) \cap Healthy)$

+And we know how to calculate these unions.
+They're all going to be independent events, so we just apply the multiplication rule.

-Well, actually, we can calculate it simply by exhaustively describing the possible disjoint states of the world.
-Let's imagine a patient.
-98% of the time, the patient does not have the disease, and 5% of the time, that patient will get a positive result.
-2% of the time, the patient will have the disease, and 95% of the time, that patient will get a positive result.
+To make this concrete, let's imagine a patient.
+98% of the time, the patient does not have the disease, and 5% of that 98% time, that patient will get a positive result.
+2% of the time, the patient will have the disease, and 95% of that 2% time, that patient will get a positive result.
 So then we can calculate the base rate of the machine returning positive as:

 $P(Positive) = (.98 * .05) + (.02 * .95) = .068$